BookmarkSubscribeRSS Feed

 Started 10-06-2021 by

-Modified 07-25-2022 by
+Modified 07-30-2024 by

-Views 8,819
+Views 12,288

 Before you can get started using Git with SAS, you need to establish a way to connect SAS to your Git server account.
 The Git server might be any service that supports Git such as GitHub, GitLab, BitBucket, or others.
 Git services usually support two ways of authenticating a user: SSH key files in public/private pairs, or HTTPS with user/password.
-SAS tools such as SAS Enterprise Guide, SAS Studio, and the SAS programming language support each of these in combinations:
+SAS tools such as SAS Enterprise Guide, SAS Studio, and the SAS programming language support each of these methods.

-(Learn more about using Git with SAS in this expert webinar.)
+Learn more about using Git with SAS in this expert webinar.

 Git requirements for SAS Enterprise Guide